fried-salmon/unity-editor-selection-navigation/README.md

-# Unity Editor Selection Navigator
+# Unity Editor Selection Navigation

 This Unity package adds navigation capability between selections in the Editor, similar to how standards IDEs implement navigation capabilities